What can you use progesterone cream for?

 Vitamins – vitamins such as B6, C and E as well as minerals like magnesium and zinc are linked with the production of hormones like progesterone.
 Taking a routine multivitamin tablet may help support your general health and can reduce the symptoms of many conditions.
 However, it’s not recommended to take an excessive amount of vitamins.
 If you feel you need to take vitamins, we recommend that you discuss it with your doctor.

-Homeopathic progesterone products – these are available, but these do not contain any progesterone at all, and offer no benefit.
+Homeopathic progesterone products – these are available, but they offer no benefit.

 What are the alternatives to progesterone cream?

-For menopause the best treatment is an HRT – these can treat many of the symptoms of menopause and some can reduce the risks of osteoporosis, which can lead to bone fractures.
+For menopause the best treatment is an HRT (Hormonal Replacement Therapy)– this can treat many of the symptoms of menopause and some can reduce the risks of osteoporosis, which can lead to bone fractures.

 Other menopause treatments – these include: